aiidateam/aiida-tutorials/docs/source/sections/qe.rst

   $ verdi node graph generate <PK>

 The command will write the provenance graph to a ``.pdf`` file.
-If you open a *file manager* on the start page of the JupyterHub, you should be able to see and open the PDF.
+If you open a *file manager* on the start page of the AiiDA JupyterHub, you should be able to navigate to and open the PDF.

 Let's have a look at one of the outputs, i.e. the ``output_parameters``.
 You can get the contents of this dictionary easily using the ``verdi shell``: